DavidPeicho/davidpeicho.github.io/README.md

 You can add / modify / remove any files from `./content/blog/`.
 This is basically where you have to write your articles.

-#### Projects Folder

-I use the `./content/projects` to list my projects in the website.
-The projects **aren't** really supposed to have a route and more details, they are simply reference and link to GitHub for more information.

 ## Development

 You can start the development server using: